finbarkizito/hr-tableau-dashboard/scripts/building-charts.md

 We built a heat map for Age Groups versus Education Level using circle marks sized by Total Hired, alongside bar charts showing Age Group and Education distributions independently.

-We constructed a performance correlation heat map with Performance Rating on Columns and Education Level on Rows, computing Percent of Total within each rating band.
+Therefore we can construct a performance correlation heat map with Performance Rating on Columns and Education Level on Rows, computing Percent of Total within each rating band.

 ## Income Analysis